cosin2077/chaty/README.md

 - More services are under coding!

 Let Chaty take you beyond expectations and into the exciting world of ChatGPT.
+## Update
+2023.03.13 Support for WeChat robot to reply to group chats!
+Just add the WeChat robot into the group and @\<your-bot-name\> to start a conversation!

 ## Usage
 Chaty is very easy to use!
 install ichaty first